BitcoinDesign/Guide/guide/designing-products/user-research-resources.md

 *A UX case study exploring the usability and suggesting improvements for making purchases in the Abra app.*

-Published in July 2018 by Kagayaki "Kaga" Kawabata.
+Published July 2018 by Kawabata.